daisybio/cyanus/README.md

 ## Dataset Simulation
-TODO
+The PBMC dataset, the simulated CytoGLMM dataset (and its downsampled versions) and the semi-simulated COVID-19 dataset (and its downsampled versions) can be reproduced using the scripts in DataGeneration.
+The dual antiplatelet therapy dataset is available upon request from Melissa.Klug@tum.de.

 ## Methods Evaluation
 The evaluation of the methods on the different datasets can be found in the DEComparison directory.
-Each dataset itself has a subdirectory containing the benchmarking scripts for running the methods, the resulting .rds objects and an evaluation.R script.
+Each dataset has a subdirectory containing the benchmarking scripts for running the methods, the resulting .rds objects and an evaluation.R script.
+Using the evaluation scripts, the plots from the paper can be reproduced.

 ## CYANUS Shiny App